sanhaus/control-panel.en/help/api/using/privacy-management.md

 >[!CAUTION]
 >
 >The “CCPA Opt-Out” attribute is only available starting 19.4.
 For 19.3 environments, you need to extend the Profiles resource and add a boolean field.
 This field will be added to the API with the chosen label.
 We suggest you use “Opt-Out for CCPA”.
+>
-For more on this, refer to the <a href="https://helpx.adobe.com/campaign/kb/acs-privacy.html#ccpa"Privacy management documentation</a>
+>For more on this, refer to the [Privacy management documentation](https://helpx.adobe.com/campaign/kb/acs-privacy.html#ccpa"Privacy management documentation).

 ***Sample requests***